Awni Abd al-Hadi: Political activity

 Abd al-Hadi was later an adviser to Amir Abdullah in Transjordan.

 On his return to Palestine in 1924, Abd al-Hadi became one of the chief spokesmen of the Palestinian Arab nationalist movement and was elected representative to the 5th (August 1922, Nablus) and 6th (June 1923, Jaffa) Congress of the Arab Executive Committee for Jenin and to the 7th (June 1928) for Beisan.
 He was secretary of the Executive Committee's Congress in 1928.

-In 1930 Abd al-Hadi was a member of the Palestinian Arab delegation to the United Kingdom and a lawyer for the Supreme Muslim Council.
-In August, 1932 he was a founder, general secretary and first elected president of the Palestinian Istiqlal (Independence) Party, the first regularly constituted Palestinian Arab political party.
+In 1930, Abd al-Hadi was a member of the Palestinian Arab delegation to the United Kingdom and a lawyer for the Supreme Muslim Council.
+In August 1932 he was a founder, general secretary and first elected president of the Independence Party of Palestine, the first regularly constituted Palestinian Arab political party.
 He was also the party's representative on the Arab Higher Committee, formed in April 1936, for which he served as general secretary.
 Abd al-Hadi was a moderate who was prepared to negotiate with members of the Yishuv.

-Abd al-Hadi held some responsibility for the Arab revolt of 1936–39.
+Abd al-Hadi held some responsibility for the Arab revolt of 1936–1939.
 The Istiqlal Party was banned and he, who was out of the territory at the time, was banned from re-entry to Palestine.
 The British administration also deported three committee members and two other political leaders in 1937 (until 1941).
 He was a member of the Palestinian delegation to the London Conference in February 1939.

-After the 1948 Arab-Israeli war, Awni Abd al-Hadi ended up in Cairo, Egypt with his wife, Tarab Abdul Hadi.
-In 1948, Abd al-Hadi was a member and appointed Minister for Social Affairs of the Egyptian-sponsored All-Palestine Government headed by Amin al-Husayni.
+After the 1948 Arab–Israeli War, Awni Abd al-Hadi ended up in Cairo, Egypt with his wife, Tarab Abdul Hadi.
+In 1948, Abd al-Hadi was a member and appointed Minister of Social Affairs of the Egyptian-sponsored All-Palestine Government headed by Amin al-Husayni.
 From 1951 to 1955, he was Jordan's minister and later ambassador to Cairo.
+He was Minister of Justice from July 1956 to October 1956.
 From 1955 to 1958, he was a Jordanian senator and from 1958 chairman of the Arab League's Legal committee in Cairo.

-Abd al-Hadi died on 15 March 1970 in Cairo.
+Abd al-Hadi died on 15 March 1970 in Cairo, Egypt.